Assessing the impact of variance heterogeneity and misspecification in mixed-effects location-scale models: Results

 \paragraph{Scale misspecification impacts the precision of location estimates.} Under both analyses, Figures~\ref{fig:s1:number} and~\ref{fig:s1:points} show that the estimated age coefficients in the location model, although centered around the true value, display larger variance for LMM than MELSM across all sizes of the generated datasets.

 \paragraph{Coverage is low in misspecified settings.} The coverage in the LMM is well below the nominal level of 95\%, indicating that the standard errors are underestimated.
-Consequently, the misspecification of the scale has a direct impact on the location.
+Consequently, the misspecification of the scale has a direct impact on the inference for the location parameters.

-\paragraph{Larger number of individuals and encounters reduce error.} Both models benefit from a larger number of individuals and encounters as shown by reduced variance in the location estimates, and reduced variance for MELSM scale estimates.
+\paragraph{Larger numbers of individuals and encounters reduce error.} Both models benefit from a larger number of individuals and encounters, as shown by reduced variance in the location estimates and reduced variance for MELSM scale estimates.